YongoDavid/NotesBoard/frontend/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-Last timestamp : 3:11:00
+Last timestamp : 3:20:00
-check created at in Notecard.js
+still don't understand